Curriculum

 In World History, students will study a variety of cultural and historical developments that have impacted the world community beginning in the 1800s to the present day.
 Geographic areas of study will include: Western and Eastern Europe, Central and South America, the Middle East, Africa, and Asia.
 These regions will explore through critical analysis of primary resource materials and in collaborative discussions and debates.
 Through the creative utilization of technology, students will work independently and collaboratively to communicate historical thinking and complete performance assessments.

-United States History since 1890 1 10
+Humanities - United States 1 10

 Course Description:

-The study of United States History in the eleventh grade is designed as a survey course framed to present academic content, concepts, and skills, and to foster the development of responsible citizens.
+The study of United States History in the tenth grade is designed as a survey course framed to present academic content, concepts, and skills, and to foster the development of responsible citizens.
 The use of historical novels, primary source work, National History Day activities, as well as an emphasis on historical writing will ensure that students are propelled toward the development of higher-level thinking.
 This course will highlight root causes and interconnections of events throughout America's past.
 Historical analysis will underscore economic, social, and political dynamics of American history through the interaction of diverse groups, the creation of a national identity, the rise of social movements, and the growth of federal institutions.
 US History will provide a brief review of American history from 1492 to 1898, then focus on the significance of the 20th century.
 Major topics will include American Imperialism, the Progressive era, World War I, the 1920s, the Great Depression, World War II, foreign and domestic consequences of the Cold War, Civil Rights and other social movements, the turmoil of the 1960s, the political and economic fallout of the 1970s, the conservatism of the 1980s, and post-Cold War events that continue to shape our world today.

 Course Description:

-Argumentation is the study of practical reasoning.
+Debate is the study of practical reasoning.
 This class will develop skills in argument construction and analysis.
 Debate is the application of argumentative strategies in order to demonstrate differences in factual, evaluative, or policy positions.
 This class will develop debate skills while conducting multiple formal debates to explore these differences.
 It is important that you recognize that every issue has multiple viewpoints and distinctive values.
 You will be asked to adopt positions other than your own.
 The final project will require you to present and defend an argument to the class.

 AP U.S. Government and Politics 1 11-12